-- 2.17 Sites within Western Harbour Arm are coming forward for development, earlier in the plan period, and at greater densities than previously anticipated.
-As a result the overall number of dwellings delivered across the JAAP area could significantly exceed the minimum figure allocated in the Adur Local Plan and Shoreham Harbour Joint Area Action Plan.
+- 2.15 Sites within the Western Harbour Arm are coming forward for development, earlier in the plan period, and at greater densities than previously anticipated.
+As a result the overall number of dwellings delivered across the JAAP area is exceeding the minimum figure (1,100) allocated in the Adur Local Plan and Shoreham Harbour Joint Area Action Plan.
 These are positive indications in terms of demonstrating the demand for the sites; willingness of developers to invest in Adur, and bringing new homes of various tenures forward; however there are some community concerns regarding the provision of infrastructure given the higher levels of housing and the design and 'placemaking' aspects of the new development.
-Further details on this can be found later on in this section. - 2.18 The majority of dwellings being delivered at the WHA are affordable tenures (59% of the housing permitted in the WHA is affordable, roughly twice the requirements of the relevant policy) and a significant proportion of which will be occupied by people currently on the council's waiting list for a home. - 2.19 A 'Permissions to Date' document (December 2023) has been published on the Council website to give an overview of those developments granted permission in the WHA, and includes information such as densities, mix of dwellings, proportion of affordable homes, and summaries of on-site and off-site infrastructure.
-The table below outlines the approved number of dwellings and density at the WHA as at December 2023.
+Further details on this can be found later on in this section. - 2.16 The majority of dwellings being delivered at the WHA are affordable tenures (59% of the housing permitted in the WHA is affordable, roughly twice the requirements of the relevant policy) and a significant proportion of which will be occupied by people currently on the council's waiting list for a home. - 2.17 A 'Permissions to Date' document (July 2024) has been published on the Council website to give an overview of those developments granted permission in the WHA, and includes information such as densities, mix of dwellings, proportion of affordable homes, and summaries of on-site and off-site infrastructure.
+The table below outlines the approved number of dwellings and density at the WHA as at July 2024.

-Site Dwellings Density
+Site Dwellings Density (dwellings per hectare)

-Free Wharf AWDM/1497/17 587 199
+Free Wharf AWDM/1497/17 587 199 dph

 Kingston Wharf AWDM/0204/20 255 250 dph excluding commercial land

 Mariners Point AWDM/0501/12 (completed and occupied) 132 189 dph

 67 Brighton Road (Humphrey's Gap) AWDM/1625/16 (completed) 14 432 dph

 Frosts AWDM/2039/22 167 259 dph

 Howard Kent AWDM/1962/22 45 96 dph

+New Wharf 62 170

+Total 1,271